-Form CD-511: Certification Regarding Lobbying Applicants are required to submit a Form CD-511, 'Certifications Regarding Lobbying.
+f.
+Form CD-511: Certification Regarding Lobbying Applicants are required to submit a g.
+Standard Form LLL (SF-LLL): Disclosure of Lobbying Activities (if applicable).

+Form CD-511, 'Certifications Regarding Lobbying.

-Negotiated Indirect Cost Rate Agreement (if applicable)
+5. Negotiated Indirect Cost Rate Agreement (if applicable)

-The proposed budget may include an amount for indirect or Facilities and Administrative costs if the applicant has an established indirect cost rate with the federal government.
+The proposed budget may include an amount for indirect or "Facilities and Administrative" costs if the applicant has an established indirect cost rate with the federal government.
 Indirect costs are essentially overhead costs for basic operational functions (e.g., utilities, rent, and insurance) that are incurred for common or joint objectives and, therefore, cannot be identified specifically within a particular project.
-See 2 CFR 200.56 -57 and 200.412-415.
+See 2 CFR 200.1 and 200.412-415.